A painting in the manuscript of roughly one dozen samurai mingling about on the street gossiping with one another.

 The Truth is a Problem

-Bakemono taiheiki (The monsters’ chronicles of great peace, 1804) was banned for its irreverent portrayal of the legendary warrior Toyotomi Hideyoshi, depicted here as a snake with Hideyoshi’s crest on its armor.
-(National Diet Library)
+Bakemono taiheiki (The monsters’ chronicles of great peace, 1804) was banned for its irreverent portrayal of the legendary warlord Toyotomi Hideyoshi, depicted here as a snake with Hideyoshi’s crest on its armor (National Diet Library).

 The Yale Manuscript's Illicit Story